PhotoBiz, LLC Logo

 STEP TWO

-Check which pages are indexed and which ones are missing.
+Review which pages are listed as indexed and which are not.

 STEP THREE

-If an important page is missing, inspect the URL in Search Console to find out why.
-Missing pages can negatively impact your search rankings.
+If an important page is not indexed, use the URL Inspection Tool in Google Search Console to see the reason.

 Alternate Page with Proper Canonical Tag